jkim50104/OpenReal2Sim/README.md

 - [x] Real-to-sim assets reconstruction from images and (generated) videos
 - [x] IsaacLab support for scenario import, camera setup, and rendering from the same input viewpoint
-- [x] IsaacLab support for robotic trajectory generation by cross-embodiment transfer from videos
+- [x] Preliminary IsaacLab support for robotic trajectory generation by cross-embodiment transfer from videos
 - [x] Preliminary Maniskills support

 ## Installation